TeachingKidsProgramming/TeachingKidsProgramming.Java/README.md

    .metadata
    TeachingKidsProgramming`

-3) Install Eclipse (unzip it)
-We are using a specific version of eclipse, you can find it here
+3) You do not have the correct version of Eclipse installed.
+Delete the version of Eclipse you have on your system.
+Then install Eclipse 4.3 (Kepler) our courseware is dependant on this version because we customize the IDE as part of the courseware.
+You can find Eclipse Kepler here

 [Eclipse 4.3](http://eclipse.org/downloads/packages/eclipse-standard-43/keplerr)